keerthiramagiri/React-namaste/README.md

 It is normal javascript function which writtern some peace react function or jsx code.

 # we can write any java script code inside jsx/ paranthesis {}.

+props: properties is something which we can pass to the components.

+# config driven UI - is a design approach where the structure, behavior, and layout of the user interface are primarily controlled by configuration files rather than hard-coded into the application's codebase.

+# not using keys (not acceptable) <<<index as key <<<< unique Id(best practice)